-Nuclear Fuel, net of amortization, includes all expenditures related to the purchase and construction of the Agency's undivided ownership interests in nuclear fuel cores are capitalized until such time as the cores are placed in the reactor.
+All expenditures related to the purchase and construction of the Agency's undivided ownership interests in nuclear fuel cores are capitalized until the cores are placed in the reactor.
 Interest is not capitalized on fuel cores.
 Once placed in the reactor, the cores are amortized to fuel expense utilizing the units of production method.
 Amounts are removed from the books upon disposal of the spent nuclear fuel.
-Nuclear fuel expense includes a provision for estimated spent nuclear fuel disposal costs which is being collected currently from members.
-Amortization of nuclear fuel costs includes estimated disposal costs of \$0 and \$2,696,000 for the years ended December 31, 2015 and 2014, respectively.
+Nuclear fuel expense does not include a provision for estimated spent nuclear fuel disposal.

 Under provisions of the Nuclear Waste Policy Act of 1982, Duke, on behalf of all co-owners of the Catawba station, has entered into contracts with the DOE for the disposal of spent nuclear fuel.
 The DOE failed to begin accepting the spent nuclear fuel in 1998, the date provided by the Nuclear Waste Policy Act and Duke's contract with the DOE.
 As a result of a partial breach of contract claim filed against the DOE by Duke for damages arising out of the DOE's failure to begin accepting the spent nuclear fuel, Duke and the U.S. Department of Justice signed a settlement agreement which provides for an initial payment to Duke Energy for certain storage costs incurred through July 2005, with additional amounts reimbursed annually for future storage costs.
-The Agency's share of the settlement for 2015 and 2014 was \$1,100,000 and \$3,744,778 respectively.
+The Agency's share of the settlement for 2016 and 2015 was \$369,000 and \$1,100,000 respectively.